NerdcoreSteve/SimpleWebTimer/README.md

 # SimpleWebTimer
-A simple timer for using the pomodor technique and similar
+A simple timer for using the pomodoro technique and similar